• Skip to primary navigation

 🔗Related Ecssla -Health Tips & Tricks:

-- Why Does My Insulin Shot Burn?
+• Why Does My Insulin Shot Burn?
 Causes and Prevention Tips

-- Can You Get Sick from Swimming in Cold Water?
+• Can You Get Sick from Swimming in Cold Water?
 Risks & Effects

-FAQs about Swim with Insulin Pump
+FAQs about Swimming with an Insulin Pump

 Yes, most pumps can handle a quick shower, but check your model’s rating to be sure.